atom/ide-typescript/README.md

 # IDE-TypeScript-Theia package

-TypeScript and JavaScript language support for Atom-IDE, powered by the [Theia TypeScript Language Server](https://github.com/theia-ide/typescript-language-server).
+TypeScript and JavaScript language support for Atom-IDE, powered by the [Theia TypeScript Language Server](https://github.com/theia-ide/typescript-language-server)

 ![Screen shot of IDE-TypeScript](screenshot.png)

+### **If outline shows spinner forever you need to specify *Path to Node.js Executable* in Settings**

 ## Package Status